Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

 the `reflect-metadata` polyfill (`core-js/es7/reflect`) is now only included in JiT mode, as it is not needed in AoT (production) mode.
-If you run `ng update` to update to 7.0, it should be automatically removed for you and your bundle will be a few Kb lighter!
+If you run `ng update` to update to 7.0, it should be automatically removed and your bundle will be a few kB lighter!

 Talking about bundle sizes,
-a new application has now some "budgets" set by default:
+a new application now has some "budgets" set by default:

     budgets: [{
       type: 'initial',